Toy balloon: History

 Early balloons were made from pig bladders and animal intestines.
 There are references to balloons made of whale intestine in The Swiss Family Robinson (1813) and in Moby-Dick (1851).

 Since the 1890s, paper balloons called kamifūsen have been popular children's toys in Japan.

 Health and safety issues

 Choking hazards

 According to The Journal of the American Medical Association, out of 373 children who died in the US between 1972 and 1992 after choking on children's products, nearly a third choked on latex balloons.
-The Consumer Products Safety Commission found that children had inhaled latex balloons whole or choked on fragments of broken balloons.
+The Consumer Product Safety Commission found that children had inhaled latex balloons whole or choked on fragments of broken balloons.
 Parents, a monthly magazine about raising children, advised parents to buy Mylar balloons instead of latex balloons.

 Health benefits

 Blowing a balloon by mouth is good for health because it exercises the intercostal muscles, which expand and lift the ribs and diaphragm, improving lung function and oxygen saturation.
 This exercise can improve posture, stability and breathing patterns, and it helps increase lung capacity, making it useful for conditions such as pulmonary fibrosis, COPD or asthma.
 In addition, balloon inflation opposes the diaphragm for efficient breathing and helps increase intra-abdominal pressure, making it a useful exercise for rehabilitation and respiratory function.